kaylyngoh/CS4500/README.md

 # cox

-Repository used to gather project submissions for CS4500 - Software Development and is maintained by Kaylyn Goh and Wanning Zhou.
+Repository used to gather project submissions for CS4500 - Software Development and is maintained by Kaylyn Goh.

 ## Folder Structure